rhshah/iAnnotateSV/README.rst

     -a, --autoSelect      Auto Select which transcript to be used[default] -c canonicalExons.txt, --canonicalTranscripts canonicalExons.txt
                             Location of canonical transcript list for each gene.
-                            This file is required now
+                            This file is required now.
+                            It is also edited to include an id column, id column will match new input requirement for RNA Fusions
     -p, --plotSV          Plot the structural variant in question (very primitive) -u uniprot.txt, --uniprotFile uniprot.txt
                             Location of UniProt list contain information for